Loan to Value Ratio (LTV)

 We have been purchasing notes, mortgages and real estate contracts for over a decade and we pride ourselves on a unique client experience at the best price possible.

-The way to figure the loan-to-value on a real estate transaction is taking the dollar amount that is owed or that is being financed and dividing it by the property/collateral value.
+To calculate your loan-to-value on a real estate transaction, divide the loan balance by the appraised value of the property.
+You can also use a loan-to-value ratio calculator to simplify the math.
 The higher the LTV percentage, the riskier the loan or investment is to banks or note buyers.

 Let’s use the following example.
 Assume that a person is selling a loan to an investor and they want to calculate the loan-to-value before submission.
 One would take the remaining unpaid balance and divide it by the current property value.
 Let’s assume that the unpaid balance is $133,567.33 and the property value is $175,500.
 If we divide the small number of $133,567.33 by the larger number of $175,500 the LTV percentage is: 76%.